 Cheap and small, easy to tuck away, and grabbed for slicing and dicing multiple times a day.

-A simple grinder for grinding coffee beans, whole spices, and flax seeds.
+A simple grinder for grinding whole spices and flax seeds.

 BLENDER + PROCESSOR